airshipit/shipyard/docs/CLI.md

   <dd>
     The file name to use as the contents of the collection. (repeatable) If any documents specified fail basic validation, all of the documents will be rejected.
+Use of filename parameters may not be used in conjunction with the directory parameter.
   </dd>
   <dt>--directory=&lt;directory&gt;</dt>
   <dd>
     A directory containing documents that will be joined and loaded as a collection.
 Any documents that fail basic validation will reject the whole set.
+Use of the directory parameter may not be used with the filename parameter.
   </dd>
 </dl>